matomo-org/developer-documentation/docs/debugging-core.md

 always_archive_data_range = 0;
 ```

+### Debugging UI tests

+To debug a failing UI test that also fails locally, these steps might be helpful:

+1. In global.ini.php (temporarily) set `[Development] enabled = 1` and `[Development] disable_merged_assets = 1` (this allows the UI tests to use unmerged JS so you get better stack traces).
+2. Go into the UI test and put a return after the first test that fails (this speeds up the iteration cycle since you don't have to wait for the entire test to run to get a result).
+3. When the test fails, there will be a 'URL to reproduce' link, open that in a browser.
+4. Debug as if you were developing locally by changing files and reloading.
+You may have to run `vue:build --watch {Plugin}` for the vue changes.

 ## JavaScript

 It's best to use the browser developer tools.
 Go to the source tab and select the right source and set breakpoints.